Health Tech

 Step 2: Necessary Features to Offer

+Modern systems stretch far beyond just record-keeping.
 A competitive EHR/EMR system must offer:

 • Patient Management (demographics, medical history, appointments)